kequtech/kequtech-docs/src/md/arbor/guides/writing-modular-apis.md

 * optional `page.mustache`, `page.client.ts`, and `action.test.ts` co-located with routes
 * shared logic in `/src/lib` or `/src/shared`

-This structure is not required by Arbor, but it scales well and makes it easy to locate behavior by looking at the URL.
+This structure is not required by Arbor, but it scales well and makes it easy to locate behavior from looking at the URL.